Department-Level Phish Reporting with Anonymous Responses

 Who Can Configure This

-Admins and business users with access to Company Edit can configure this setting, provided Anonymous Responses are enabled for your organisation.
+Admins and business users with access to Company Edit can configure this setting.

 How to Enable Department-Level Reporting